richer-richard/vanilla/README.md

 ## ✨ Features

 - **Modern Web Interface**: Gradient backgrounds, glass-morphism cards, and consistent HUD styling across the collection and each game.
-- **Multiple Difficulty Levels**: Easy/Medium/Hard per game, usually adjusting speed, density, or AI forgiveness rather than just “more enemies”.
+- **Multiple Difficulty Levels**: Easy/Medium/Hard per game, usually adjusting speed, density, or AI forgiveness rather than just "more enemies".
 - **Responsive Design**: Canvases scale with the viewport, keeping gameplay readable on desktop and smaller screens.
+- **Sound Effects**: Procedurally generated retro arcade sounds using Web Audio API (`sounds.js`).
+No audio files needed—all sounds are synthesized in real-time.
+Toggle sound on/off in-game with the 🔊/🔇 button.
 - **Persistent Scores**:
   - Local bests saved with `localStorage` (per game + difficulty).
   - Optional global leaderboards via the Flask server (`/api/leaderboard/<game>`, `/api/score`).
+  - Beautiful scoreboard UI component (`scoreboard.js`) with filtering by difficulty.
 - **Python Backend (Flask)**: Provides procedural generation helpers and lightweight JSON persistence (`scores.json`), but the frontend degrades gracefully when the server is offline.
 - **Smooth Gameplay (120 FPS Target)**:
   - Games run a fixed-step 120Hz simulation for consistent timing and input feel.